Thoughtful Leadership- Disciplinary Action

 Typically, all practical efforts should be exhausted before the formally documented disciplinary action is generated.
 These efforts include mentoring, peer assistance, peer pressure, focused training efforts, verbal warnings, and the like.
 Violation of policies such as theft, physical altercations, willful damage, and actions similar in criminal nature may certainly be solid grounds for a tiered disciplinary response.

 Disciplinary action in the fire service must take a comprehensive effort to resolve the true spirit of the disciplines intent.
 To correct the issue.
 It’s important to find the potential root of a problematic action rather than escalate the firefighter’s problems with a write-up.

-Sometimes the contributing factors could be located at home or be outside the fire department all together.
+Sometimes the contributing factors could be located at home or be outside the fire department altogether.
 But you wouldn’t know that until you had a one-on-one walk and talk preferably outside your intimidating office.

 Be a thoughtful leader.
 Investigate beyond a specific action and see if there are any underlying problems.
 You’ll gain more respect by trying to understand, than by leading with a heavy fist.